felixpleiva/Plastic_responses_DGRP_lines/README.md

 # The role of cell size in shaping responses to oxygen and temperature in fruit flies

 This repository contains code and data needed to reproduce the manuscript: Leiva FP, Boerrigter JGJ, Verberk WCEP.
+2023.
 The role of cell size in shaping responses to oxygen and temperature in fruit flies.
+Functional Ecology.

 ## Cite the repository as: